k1jst/newsm-policy/healthsafety.md

 The Executive Director or a designated Supervisor authorized by the Executive Director is required to be present during the operation of all collection equipmment, and they will be responsible for ensuring that:

-- Operators are trained and qualified to operate equipment in a manner that ensures the safety of vistors, volunteers, staff and the collection;
+- All equipment operators are trained and qualified to operate equipment in a manner that ensures the safety of vistors, volunteers, staff and the collection;
 - No equipment is operated without the direct supervision of a qualified operator;
 - No equipment may be operated without sufficient volunteers or staff necessary to ensure that all visitors maintain the necessary safe distance from moving or energized parts of the equipment;